 Qualified attorneys handling a variety of homeowners association issues

 If you are the manager of a homeowners association or condominium association and are having problems with your members, Fox, Shjeflo, Hartley & Babu LLP may be able to help.
 We specialize in resolving the following types of issues:

 - Collecting unpaid or late common charges and association charges

-- Lawsuits and foreclosure actions to collect unpaid charges
+- Lawsuits and foreclosure actions against homeowners to collect unpaid charges

 - Enforcement of declarations of covenants and bylaws against community members that are non-compliant